ThatNintendoNerd/galaxy_save_data/galaxy2_save_data_json/README.md

 ## Usage

-The latest version is available in [Releases](https://github.com/ThatNintendoNerd/galaxy_save_data/releases/latest).
+The latest version is available from the [Releases](https://github.com/ThatNintendoNerd/galaxy_save_data/releases/latest) page.

 For more information, run the following command: